toastedsteaksandwich/toastedsteaksandwich.github.io/_posts/2024-09-25-BlazCTF-2024-Writeups.md

     }
 }
 ```
 After some thinking, it becomes clear that we'd want to scale our trade parameters, while attempting to overflow the `newAmountNeededWithFee - originalAmountToSell` amount so that we don't transfer in tokens.
-Keeping in mind our divison error from earlier, it means we'd be able to siphon a larger amount from the contract, since the denominator of our trade, `trade.amountToSell` is large.
+Keeping in mind our divison error from earlier, it means we'd be able to siphon a larger amount from the contract, since the denominator of our trade, `trade.amountToSell` would be large from the scaling.
 The steps to our exploit are as follows:

 1. Siphon some WOJAK wei a few times.
 This allows us to create a WOJAK trade and pay the 30 wei fee.
 2. Create a trade trading WOJAK for WOJAK, with 31 wei as the amount to sell.
 This leaves the `trade.amountToSell` as just 1.